CodeIsMySpotter/CodeIsMySpotter/README.md

-For now I'm working on efficient desktop UI framework in Zig, utilizing <br> GLFW with GLAD.
+For now I'm working on efficient desktop UI framework in Zig, utilizing <br> native system APIs.
 I Also like Assembly and Python, especially the AI part.